awwx/ar/readme.md

 Get to the REPL with:

-    racket as.ss
+    ./arc

 or, if you have rlwrap:

-    rlwrap -q \" racket as.ss
+    rlwrap -q \" ./arc

-You can also use "mzscheme" instead of "racket".

-Note that you don't use the "-f" option like you would with Arc 3.1.
+You can load Arc files from the command line and then go into the
+REPL:

+    /path/to/ar/arc foo.arc bar.arc

+or, if you want to execute your Arc program without entering the REPL:

+    /path/to/ar/arc --no-repl foo.arc bar.arc

 Run tests with: